wilko339/IPMSpatialAnalysis/README.md

 ## Acknowledgements
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk lodowska-Curie grant agreement No 956401.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 956401.

 ![eu_logo](https://github.com/user-attachments/assets/d1debb01-b20d-4851-a7b0-1b8cacd10df9)